What Are Your Volunteering Options in Developing Countries?

 You could also teach English and care for children in a home or orphanage.
 There has been a lot of negative media coverage about these kind of placements and it’s important to consider the ethics of this kind of volunteering very carefully; especially the impact on the children.
 The charity UNICEF has highlighted some of the issues with orphanages in countries like Cambodia, where the number of privately owned orphanages is growing, despite the numbers of orphans in the country decreasing, and many children are being placed in institutions by families living in poverty, hoping that their children will be better provided for.

 However, research has shown that it is more beneficial for a child's development to remain within their family and community.
 One of the reasons that privately owned institutions are opening up is the number of volunteers and tourists who are willing to pay good money to spend time playing with the children.
-Another issue is that vulnerable children who have been abandoned by their families or orphaned can grow extremely attached to volunteers who spending short periods helping out in an orphanage, and this can cause further feelings of abandonment when the volunteers leave.
+Another issue is that vulnerable children who have been abandoned by their families or orphaned can grow extremely attached to volunteers who spend short periods helping out in an orphanage, and this can cause further feelings of abandonment when the volunteers leave.

 Building the right foundations